hexieshenghuo/OneRec/README.md

 # OneRec

-OneRec is *One* end-to-end Deep Learning (DL) and Reinforcement Learning (RL) library written by [TensorFlow](https://www.tensorflow.org) for Recommendation Systems (RS), from Embedding, Matching, to Ranking, and also includes multi-interest, multi-task learning and shuffling algorithms.
+OneRec is *One* end-to-end Deep Learning (DL) and Reinforcement Learning (RL) library written by [TensorFlow](https://www.tensorflow.org) for Recommendation Systems (RS), from Embedding, Matching, to Ranking, and also includes Multi-interest, Multi-task learning and Shuffling algorithms.
 It provides the latest DL and RL approaches and keeps updated.

 ***This is an Algorithm-level project, which doesn't consist of a RPC framework.***
 ***The codes will be available soon.***